enclustra/hart-software-services/README.md

 ### Control of UART multiplexer

 The Enclustra Mercury+ module pinout defines only one UART interface.
 The HSS software running on hart 0 uses UART 0 and Linux or baremetal software running on hart1-4 might use one of the other 4 UART peripherals.
 To allow access for UART 1, the reference design contains a UART multiplexer in the FPGA fabric to switch between UART 0 and UART 1.
 Before the HSS software boots the payload, the UART multiplexer is configured to route UART 1 to the module pins.
+The address of the GPIO controller in the FPGA fabric which controls this multiplexer is set by **CONFIG_UART_SELECT_MULTIPLEXER_ADRESS=0x41000000**.

+### Control of SD/eMMC multiplexer

+The Enclustra Mercury+ MP1 module is equipped with an eMMC memory which is connected via a multiplexer to the MMC controller of the SoC device.
+This multiplexer can either be configured to route the SD card slot on the base board or the eMMC to the MMC controller.
+The address of the register in the FPGA fabric which controls this multiplexer is set by **CONFIG_SERVICE_MMC_FABRIC_SD_EMMC_DEMUX_SELECT_ADDRESS=0x40000000**.

 ## MSS configuration